smajda/posthaste/readme.txt

 1. This is what the form looks like on a simple theme with a white background without any fancy CSS styling on the forms.
 2. Here's the form on the default K2 theme.
+3. Choose which fields to show.
+In Settings -> Writing (2.7 only).

 == Release Notes ==

+**1.1** : You can now choose which fields you want to show up under Settings -> Writing -> Posthaste Settings (WP 2.7 only).
+Also adds a checkbox to save your post as a Draft.

 **1.0.1** : Filters HTML out of title field.
 Just a one-line change.
 For blogs with a small, private groups of trusted authors who don't care about this, feel free to skip this update.